 One of the common tasks that occurs when pentesting an embedded device is binary analysis of executable files found in the firmware.
-Static analysis, using tools such as IDA or Ghidra are a great starting point.
+Static analysis, using tools such as IDA or Ghidra, are a great starting point.
 However, if you found a possible memory corruption bug, such as a buffer overflow or a format string bug, how are you supposed to create a working PoC exploit for it?
-Sure, you could guess the stack size, addresses, and hope to one-shot the exploit based on your static analysis and test the exploit out on a real world device.
-But if that fails, and you don’t know why, how do you debug your exploit?
+Sure, you could guess the stack size, addresses, and hope to one-shot the exploit based on your static analysis and test it out on a real world device.
+But if that fails and you don't know why, how do you debug your exploit?

 In order to run non-native binaries, you will need to install a few packages that make the emulation possible.